Student Engagement

 Student Information

-Central Piedmont Today is your student e-newsletter sent to your college email every Wednesday or read anytime via the Central Piedmont app.
+Central Piedmont Today is your student e-newsletter sent to your college email every Wednesday.
 Central Piedmont Today covers a wide range of useful information about college events, registration, policy changes, important deadlines, student discounts, scholarships, and financial aid updates, as well as unique student involvement opportunities.
 Consider it your source for alumni and current college news, events, recaps, stories, and more.

 Family Resource Center at Central Piedmont

-The Family Resource Center (FRC) offers students a positive, safe and friendly environment to recharge, educate, and support students and their families.
-The FRC provides resources and connections to programs about smart and healthy living habits, self-care and, other valuable life skills and promotes empowering support systems.
+The Family Resource Center (FRC) serves all Central Piedmont student, including those who are parents or caregivers, by providing the resources needed to have a successful college experience.
+The FRC connects students to programs about smart and healthy living habits, self-care and, other valuable life skills and promotes empowering support systems.

 The Family Resource Center offers:

-• A warm, welcoming environment with access to a variety of educational materials focusing on wellness and self-care
+• Access to a variety of educational materials focusing on wellness and self-care

 • Assistance in identifying college and community resources that may be helpful to student-parents and caregivers